jackphillipsjmu/AzureFunctionSamples/docs/misc_azure_notes.md

 ### Pipeline
 A pipeline is a logical grouping of activities that together perform a task.
 For example, a pipeline could contain a set of activities that ingest and clean log data, and then kick off a mapping data flow to analyze the log data.
 The pipeline allows you to manage the activities as a set instead of each one individually.
 You deploy and schedule the pipeline instead of the activities independently.

-#### Questions
-- How did we store secrets in the key vault?
-Were these just manually inserted?
-- Is the Integration Runtime setup currently just used for SQL Server connections?
-  - Relates to 2 Linked Services both use the SVC-RETENTION-DB secret from the Key Vault.
-    - SqlServerLinkService: Is this the link to the Data Warehouse?
-    - SqlServerRetentionDB: Is this the link to the Retention Power App database?
-- Should we be using a Data Flow activity?
-- Did you ever use the Azure CLI, REST API or just the ADF console?

 ###### ADF Resources
 - [ADF Console](https://docs.microsoft.com/en-us/azure/data-factory/control-flow-execute-data-flow-activity)